 Your phone and website should absolutely be in your email signature along with other contact info, but that doesn’t mean you want your reader to act upon them.
 When in doubt, if you want someone to click on it, make it clear.

 Good question!
 You probably can’t.
-Disclaimers are this ugly, distracting thing that take up a huge chunk of space, but aren’t in any way enforceable by law nor required by law.
-The disclaimer usually just asks you to forget what you just read.
-If you want a beautiful, actionable email, give it a delete, so you can leave room for more important things.
+Disclaimers are this ugly, distracting thing that takes up a huge chunk of space but isn’t in any way enforceable by law nor required by law.
+The disclaimer usually asks you to forget what you just read.
+If you want a beautiful, actionable email, give it a delete so that you can leave room for more important things.

-This is another situation which varies per sender.
-When it comes down to it, it’s all about making sure you have the most important information, and then cutting everything else down so you don’t distract from the call to action or the email itself.
+This is another situation that varies per sender.
+When it comes down to it, it’s all about making sure you have the most important information and then cutting everything else down, so you don’t distract from the call to action or the email itself.

 TutsPlus also recommends that you keep your email signature (and email) wider than long.
-So feel free to group things in an easy to read way that allows your signature to be rectangular.
+Feel free to group things in an easy to read way that allows your signature to be rectangular.